Feeling unloved and worthless? Here I show how to love yourself by sharing my journey of how I learnt to love myself.

 Consequence Of Not Loving Myself, My Experience

 I was consumed with guilt for not appreciating what I did have even though what I had brought no happiness.
-Guilt had a negative impact on my physical and mental health as I was made to feel guilty for having any needs of my own.
+Guilt hurt my physical and mental health as I was made to feel guilty for having any needs of my own.

-I lived life like a puppet doing in life what I thought I should doing, or believed I should be doing including, getting married, being in abusive relationships, working jobs that did not make me feel good about myself until I got arthritis, cancer and other disabilities, and then I thought my role in this life was to just carry on in this way and wait for the end to come to put me out of my misery.
+I lived life like a puppet doing what I thought I should do, or believed I should be doing including, getting married, being in abusive relationships, and working jobs that did not make me feel good about myself until I got arthritis, cancer, and other disabilities, and then I thought my role in this life was to just carry on in this way and wait for the end to come to put me out of my misery.

-Happiness and joy was never a part of my life and I did not expect happiness.
-Until I learnt to love myself, I did not enjoy life.
+Happiness and joy were never a part of my life and I did not expect happiness.
+Until I learned to love myself, I did not enjoy life.

 It is not possible to be truly happy if you don’t love yourself because you feel unworthy and undeserving of happiness.
-To love yourself isn’t arrogant, selfish or unattractive like I was taught.
+To love yourself isn’t arrogant, selfish, or unattractive as I was taught.

 All my relationships were abusive because I did not feel or believe myself worthy of anything better.
 I was accepting of the abuse in the hopes of snippets of love that I might receive.
 I was beaten by my partners for years because my self-esteem was so low and I did not believe someone like me deserved better.